Lingggao/Microsoft-Insider-Program/Microsoft Windows Insider Program/Windows 10 Known Issues/README.md

 In summary, to prevent Chinese Windows users from being impressed with the poor quality of Microsoft products because they can not get the latest information on the progress of bug handling, I created ***"Windows 10 May 2019 Update (1903_18362) Known Issues and Processing Progress Summary"*** discussion in Microsoft Community on **May 14, 2019 (one week before the official release)**.

+This article is under preparation.
+Please be patient. :cat: